-While deuterium incorporation from D2O could not be detected via Raman, NanoSIMS showed that all MMB analyzed (n = 23) exhibited low levels of deuterium incorporation (0.11 - 0.78%; Table S1), significantly higher than the negative control (0.015 - 0.022%; p-value = 3.37×10^{-19} ; Fig. S3).
-While such values are indicative for deuterium incorporation, they are well below the detection limit of Raman (0.2% for D; (1)).
-Deuterium uptake from D2O has been shown to be affected by the organic carbon source used by heterotrophic cells for growth (19, 52).
+While deuterium incorporation from D_2O could not be detected via Raman, NanoSIMS showed that all MMB analyzed (n=23) exhibited low levels of deuterium incorporation (0.11-0.78%; Table S1), significantly higher than the negative control (0.015-0.022%; p value = 3.37×10^{-19} ; Fig. S3).
+While such values are indicative for deuterium incorporation, they are well below the detection limit of Raman (0.2% for D; [1]).
+Deuterium uptake from D2O has been shown to be affected by the organic carbon source used by heterotrophic cells for growth [20, 55].
 This makes it possible that the MMB studied here used organic carbon sources that contributed to the dilution of deuterium in cells.
-Nevertheless, such a low level of deuterium-incorporation from heavy water is surprising given that all MMB must have been metabolically active at the beginning and end of the SIP-incubation; otherwise, they would not have been able to swim to the magnetic stir bar used to collect MMB (which is an active process, they are not merely passively "pulled" to the magnet).
-As discussed above, it is possible that the fixation and FISH protocols used here resulted in an additional decrease in the observed isotope enrichment (46).
-Furthermore, it is possible that the level of deuterium in MMB was decreased during to magnetic enrichments.
+Nevertheless, such a low level of deuterium incorporation from heavy water is surprising given that all MMB must have been metabolically active at the beginning and end of the SIP incubation; otherwise, they would not have been able to swim to the magnetic stir bar used to collect MMB (which is an active process, they are not merely passively "pulled" to the magnet).
+As discussed above, it is possible that the fixation and FISH protocols used here resulted in an additional decrease in the observed isotope enrichment [48].
+Furthermore, it is possible that the level of deuterium in MMB was decreased during magnetic enrichments.
 If magnetotaxis is energetically expensive, enrichments of MMB in water lacking deuterium may have increased the D/H turnover and led to an overall decrease of deuterium in MMB cells.
 Future experiments will have to reconcile this conundrum.

 The three MMB populations exhibited similar morphology when studied via FE-SEM, indicating that different MMB species found in LSSM cannot be distinguished by morphology alone (Fig. 3e), highlighting the importance and power of our correlative microscopy approach.
-Individual populations of MMB were identified using FISH, which revealed that Group 1 is the most abundant MMB population in our sample (66%, n = 64).
-Group 4 was the second most abundant (7%, n = 7), and Group 3 was the third most abundant (4%, n = 4).
-Unlabeled MMB accounted for 23% (n = 22) of all MMB and likely belonged to Groups 2 and 5 that were not targeted in this study.
+Individual populations of MMB were identified using FISH, which revealed that Group 1 is the most abundant MMB population in our sample (66%, n=64).
+Group 4 was the second most abundant (7%, n=7), and Group 3 was the third most abundant (4%, n=4).
+Unlabeled MMB accounted for 23% (n=22) of all MMB and likely belonged to Groups 2 and 5 that were not targeted in this study.
+Our findings on the relative abundance of different MMB populations are consistent with the results reported by Simmons et al., who studied an unspecified tidal pool in LSSM [31].

-Analysis of MMB magnetosomes using BSE and EDS
+Analysis of MMB magnetosomes using BSE-SEM and EDS

-Magnetotactic bacteria are relevant to the biogeochemical cycling of iron and sulfur, and the process of controlled biomineralization via magnetosome formation (28, 53).
-Historically, BSE and EDS have been used to study the location, shape, and elemental composition of the biogenic minerals within MMB (54-57).
-We applied BSE at an accelerating voltage of 10 kV, allowing for the electron-dense minerals within the magnetosomes of MMB to be imaged (Fig. 4b).
+Magnetotactic bacteria are relevant to the biogeochemical cycling of iron and sulfur, and the process of controlled biomineralization via magnetosome formation [29, 56].
+Historically, BSE and EDS have been used to study the location, shape, and elemental composition of the biogenic minerals within MMB [57-60].
+We applied BSE-SEM at an accelerating voltage of 10 keV, allowing for the electron-dense minerals within the magnetosomes of MMB to be imaged (Fig. 4b).
 EDS was then used at the same voltage to map elements across the cell, revealing confined areas of sulfur within individual cells (Fig. 4c).
-This result is consistent with the identification of greigite (Fe3S4) in the Raman spectra of MMB as well as the co-localization of 56Fe and 32S, as demonstrated by the detection of 56Fe32S- ions, observed via NanoSIMS (Fig. 4e) (38, 58).
-These findings align with observations that greigite is used as the paramagnetic mineral by MMB in other locations (54, 55, 59, 60).
+This result is consistent with the identification of greigite (Fe3S4) in the Raman spectra of MMB (Fig. 4d) as well as the co-localization of 56Fe and 32S, as demonstrated by the detection of 56Fe32S- ions, observed via NanoSIMS (Fig. 4e) [39, 61].
+These findings align with observations that greigite is used as the ferrimagnetic mineral by MMB in other locations [57, 58, 62, 63].